zorael/kameloso/README.md

 **A line with a leading `#` is disabled, so remove any `#`s from the heads of entries you want to enable.**

 * Add your channel to `homeChannels`.
 Channel names are account names (which are always lowercase) with a `#` in front, so the Twitch user `streamer123` would have the channel `#streamer123`.
-* Optionally add an account name to `admins` to give them global low-level control of the bot.
+* Optionally add one or more account names to `admins` to give them global low-level control of the bot.
 Owners of channels (broadcasters) automatically have high privileges in the scope of their own channels, so it's not strictly needed for general use, but may be a good idea to have while you're setting things up.
 * You can ignore `nickname`, `user`, `realName`, `account` and `password`, as they're not applicable on Twitch. *Do not enter your Twitch password **anywhere** in this file.*
 * Peruse the file for other settings if you want; you can always get back to it by passing `--gedit` (short for **g**raphical **edit**or).

-The program can then be run normally.
+The program can then be run normally, though a few preparatory steps remain.

 ```shell
 ./kameloso